Nelgit007/aws-bootcamp-cruddur-2023/journal/week1.md

 I carried out some test using a Database Explorer.

-I ran the postgresql-server in docker with port binding using:
+Because I ran the postgresql-server in docker with port binding using, I had to tell psql to use TCP-socket with:

-CMD:

 ```sh
 psql Upostgres --host locallhost